 A Place in History

-Carriganass Castle -- on the outskirts of Kealkill village, in the heart of West Cork -- played a dramatic role in one of Irish history's most exciting stories when - in 1602 - the O'Sullivan Bere clan passed its gates as they set out to join the Flight of the Earls.
+The restored ruins of Carriganass Castle on the outskirts of Kealkill village, in the heart of West Cork, played a dramatic role in one of Irish history's most exciting stories when - in 1602 - the O'Sullivan Bere clan passed its gates as they set out to join the Flight of the Earls.

-Today's walkers, under less pressure to leave, have time to explore the picturesque castle grounds, and many walkers each year take advantage of the waymarked routes that wend their way past this amazing monument at Carraig an Easa - 'the rock of the waterfall'.
+Today's walkers, under less pressure to leave, have time to explore the picturesque castle grounds, and to take advantage of the many waymarked routes that wend their way past this amazing monument.